Style/Ability Combo Matrix

 What is the best Volleyball Legends style ability combo?

 There is no single best combo for every player.
-Sanu + Shield Breaker is a strong spiker route, Mikage + Extra Touch is a strong defensive route, and Kijo + Minus Tempo is a strong setter route, but role fit matters more than copying one label.
+Sanu + Shield Breaker and Kijo + Curve Spike are strong attack routes, Mikage + Extra Touch is a strong defensive route, and Feiko + Minus Tempo is a strong setter route, but role fit matters more than copying one label.

 Are these Volleyball Legends combos official?